centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-commercial-extensions.md

 #### Bugfixes

-- Link to MAP documentation on Monitoring > Centreon MAP Home Page now redirects to the proper documentation page.
+- Link to MAP documentation on Monitoring > Centreon MAP Home Page now redirects to the correct documentation page.

 ### 20.10.9